christopherwk210/gm-bot/README.md

 - Will automatically react with 🇲 Ⓜ when someone posts a message containing only 'mm'
 - Will automatically react with 🇭 🇲 Ⓜ when someone posts a message containing only 'hmm'
 - Will automatically ping GiftOfDeath when someone posts a message starting with 🎁 💀
+- Will automatically ping thirteen when someone posts a message starting with 1⃣ 3⃣
 - Keeps a detailed log of all voice channel activity
 - Keeps a detailed (anonymous) log of online user presences
 - Has an integrated Express server to communicate with a custom front-end for admin use (which is closed source)